 - If your PC does not boot from the installation medium inserted after this restart, set the required drive as the first device in your PC’s UEFI/BIOS (see mainboard manual).
 Alternatively, press the “F8” function key straight after starting your PC.
 This will take you to the boot manager where you can select the required drive.

 - Press any key when you are asked to do so.

 - Install Windows 10 with the settings you require.

 PLEASE NOTE: Erasing the GPT or MBR will also delete all partitions.
 Create new ones the way you need them.

 WARNING: You can already make some decisions with regard to data protection while installing Windows 10.
 For instance, you will be asked about the extent of diagnostic data you would like to send to Microsoft.
-At this point, you can only choose between “full” and “basic”.
-To prevent Windows from sending too many data unintentionally, you should switch all settings to “basic”.
+At this point, you can only choose between “Optional diagnostic data” and “Required diagnostic data”.
+To prevent Windows from sending too many data unintentionally, you should switch all settings to “Required only”.
 Once Windows 10 has been installed, you can personalise certain settings.
 Wait until Windows 10 has finished installing, and then change your settings.
 Our instructions with additional useful information on data protection in Windows 10 can be found here.